zaid-malik123/DSA-Practice-Cp/02_Conditionals_Loops/README.md

 💡 Pro Tip

-Don’t just run the code — experiment with values, break it, and fix it.
-That’s the fastest way to master conditionals.
+Don’t just run the code — experiment with different values, try to break it, and then fix it.
+That’s the fastest way to master conditionals. 🚀

-🚀 How to Run
+🛠️ How to Run

 Make sure you have a C++ compiler (like g++) installed.
 Then run: